keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 ![Chroococcidiopsis Thermalis](/images/Chroococcidiopsis_thermalis.jpg)

-Light harvesting extremophiles, *Chroococcidiopsis Thermalis*, that can [live off lower energy light](https://www.space.com/40898-low-light-bacteria-mars-colonization.html) than most cyanobacteria.
+Light harvesting extremophiles, *Chroococcidiopsis Thermalis*, that can [live off lower energy light](https://www.space.com/40898-low-light-bacteria-mars-colonizationitsl) than most cyanobacteria.
 [T. Darienko](https://commons.wikimedia.org/wiki/File:Chroococcidiopsis_thermalis.jpg) [CC BY-SA 4.0]
 {:.figcaption}

+Before we had the green world as we know it, lifeforms were chemical scavengers.
+The seas were full of <span style="color: #8E7CC3">archaea</span> (literally, 'the <span style="color: #8E7CC3">ancients</span>') who had to eke out a diet of whatever chemicals around that hadn't fully spent its molecular potential energy.
+This was the Purple Earth, and was fuelled on the chemical dregs of the crust for a billion years.
+Until, in the late Archean eon, the first single-cellular shoot of <span style="color:#BBDD66">green</span> appeared.

+A biological cousin had become a stranger --- they hoisted an antenna of chlorophyll towards the sun.
+The archaea had had their own an antenna too, a simple **retinal** light gate --- it used centre of the solar spectrum to power primitive pumps.
+The **chlorophyll** antenna of the green bacterial newcomers, in contrast, could harvest the high energy blue and deep red fringes.
+Suddenly they could capture the array of colour energy coming off the fusion furnace the planet circles.
+They had developed the technology to generate high-voltage electrons from the sun's rays.
+The Earth would never be the same again.

 ### ...and began to exhale